Chart Color Schemes

 Berry lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-By Nov 2025, Berry's population is estimated at around 3,150, reflecting an increase of 52 people since the 2021 Census which reported a population of 3,098.
-This change was inferred from AreaSearch's resident population estimate of 3,121 following examination of ABS ERP data release in June 2024 and additional 65 validated new addresses since the Census date.
-This results in a density ratio of 61 persons per square kilometer.
-Berry's growth rate of 1.7% since census positions it within 2.0 percentage points of the SA4 region (3.7%).
-Overseas migration was the primary driver for population growth during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census date, Berry's population is estimated at around 3,214 as of Nov 2025.
+This reflects an increase of 116 people (3.7%) since the 2021 Census, which reported a population of 3,098 people.
+The change is inferred from the resident population of 3,093 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 65 validated new addresses since the Census date.
+This level of population equates to a density ratio of 62 persons per square kilometer.
+Berry's 3.7% growth since census positions it within 0.9 percentage points of the SA4 region (4.6%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

 Frequently Asked Questions - Population